-The Remote Desktop Protocol (RDP) is one of the most commonly used technologies for remote access to server-based applications or desktops.
-A dedicated network channel is created by RDP to allow data to be set back and forth between the remote desktop and the computer currently in use.
-However, ransomware attacks are primarily associated with unprotected Remote Desktop Protocol (RDP).
+Ransomware attacks are primarily associated with unprotected Remote Desktop Protocol (RDP).
 Considering the pace of Password-based security breaches relying only on basic usernames and passwords to secure RDP user's accounts is no longer an option.
-That’s the reason it has become neccessary to add additional layers of security to filter out unauthorized users. miniOrange Multi-Factor Authentication (2FA/MFA) for Remote Desktop Protocol (RDP) prevents these sorts of Password Based breaches and adds an additional layer of security to your Microsoft Windows account.
+That’s the reason it has become neccessary to add additional layers of security to filter out unauthorized users for Windows logon and RDP. miniOrange Two-Factor Authentication (2FA/MFA) or Multi-Factor Authentication (2FA/MFA) for Remote Desktop Protocol (RDP) prevents these sorts of Password Based breaches and adds an additional layer of security to your Microsoft Windows account.

-Enabling Windows RDP MFA always verifies identities before allowing access, making it more difficult for unauthorized users to gain access to your Microsoft Windows account. miniOrange Credential Provider can be installed on Microsoft Windows Client and Server operating systems to enable the Multi-Factor Authentication to Remote Desktop Protocol (RDP).
+Enabling Windows logon and RDP 2FA/MFA always verifies identities before allowing access, making it more difficult for unauthorized users to gain access to your Microsoft Windows account. miniOrange Credential Provider can be installed on Microsoft Windows logon Client and Server operating systems to enable the Multi-Factor Authentication to Remote Desktop Protocol (RDP).

-Windows Remote Desktop Protocol (RDP) MFA solution is also responsible for your User Management with a Microsoft Active Directory or an LDAP directory.
-With this 2FA / MFA solution, users will get easy access to the endpoints they need to access by increasing identity assurance and reducing the risk and exposure.
-You can also enable offline access accordingly for secure authentication. miniOrange's advanced MFA solution organizations are able to get secure access to all work applications, for all their users, from anywhere, with any device they choose.
+Remote Desktop (RDP) and Windows logon MFA solution is also responsible for your User Management with a Microsoft Active Directory or an LDAP directory.
+With this windows logon and RDP 2FA / MFA solution, users will get easy access to the endpoints they need to access by increasing identity assurance and reducing the risk and exposure.
+You can also enable offline access accordingly for secure authentication. miniOrange's advanced Two-factor authentication (2FA/MFA) solution organizations are able to get secure access to all work applications, for all their users, from anywhere, with any device they choose.

-miniOrange 2FA/MFA Credential Provider for Remote Desktop Protocol (RDP) access supports following Multi-Factor Authentication (MFA) Methods:-
+miniOrange 2FA/MFA Credential Provider for Windows logon and Remote Desktop Protocol (RDP) access supports following Multi-Factor Authentication (MFA) Methods:-

 miniOrange Credential Provider for Remote Desktop Protocol (RDP) Access supports both client and server operating systems.